vimeo/simple-black-box/README.markdown

 ## workflow ##

 * executes the program in a sandbox with a specific configuration, arguments and environment variables.
-* captures logs, stderr and stdout streams, http traffic, etc
+* captures logs, stderr and stdout streams, http/udp statsd traffic, etc
 * programmatically interact with the app while it's running through various interfaces (commands, http, ...)
 * use probes to validate behavior